 Here’s recent interview that appeared in The Desert Sun, a publication that serves Palm Springs and the surrounding areas.
-Nancy put her artistic side on display at the D-Gallery in Palm Desert this past weekend.
+Nancy put her artistic side on display in Palm Desert this past weekend.

 If you’d been doing the voice of Bart Simpson for 30 years, it would be hard for that mischievous underachiever to not seep into other aspects of your life.